bigkahuna443/SkinModHelper/docs/guide/README.md

 More Miscellaneous
 ---------------------
-1. About reskin method mentioned in OtherSprite, it also can work for Portraits.xml, Just consider the corresponding "Sprites.xml" as "Portraits.xml".
+1. About reskin method mentioned in "OtherSprite", it also can work for Portraits.xml, Just consider the corresponding "Sprites.xml" as "Portraits.xml".

 2. You can add a custom death particle (the circles that appear around Madeline when she dies) by